mhbeals/BL19thC_Reprints/Errors/readme.md

 ## Bracketless

-These files are not properly formatted XMLS, usually containing containing variants of
+These files are not properly formatted XMLs, usually containing variants of

     ~{<pageWor!!coord="616,304,680,334">N,</pageWord~}?